Esquire (magazine)

 Esquire is an American men's magazine.
-Currently published in the United States by Hearst Communications, it also has more than 20 international editions.
+Currently published in the United States by Hearst, it also has more than 20 international editions.

-Founded in 1933, it flourished during the Great Depression and World War II under the guidance of founders Arnold Gingrich, David A. Smart and Henry L. Jackson while during the 1960s it pioneered the New Journalism movement.
+Founded in 1933, it flourished during the Great Depression and World War II under the guidance of founders Arnold Gingrich, David A. Smart, and Henry L. Jackson while during the 1960s it pioneered the New Journalism movement.
 After a period of quick and drastic decline during the 1990s, the magazine revamped itself as a lifestyle-heavy publication under the direction of David Granger.

 History

 Esquire was first issued in October 1933 as an offshoot of trade magazine Apparel Arts (which later became Gentleman's Quarterly; Esquire and GQ would share ownership for almost 45 years).
 The magazine was first headquartered in Chicago and then, in New York City.
 It was founded and edited by David A. Smart, Henry L. Jackson and Arnold Gingrich.
-Jackson died in the crash of United Airlines Flight 624 in 1948, while Gingrich led the magazine until his own death in 1976.
+Jackson died in a plane crash in 1948, while Gingrich led the magazine until his own death in 1976.
 Smart died in 1952, although he left Esquire in 1936 to found a different magazine for the company, Coronet.
 The founders all had different focuses; Gingrich specialized in publishing, Smart led the business side of the magazine while Jackson led and edited the fashion section, which made up most of the magazine in its first fifteen years of publishing.
 Additionally, Jackson's Republican political viewpoints contrasted with the liberal Democratic views of Smart, which allowed for the magazine to publish debates between the two.

 Esquire initially was supposed to have a quarterly press run of a hundred thousand copies.
 It cost fifty cents per copy (equivalent to $ today).
 However, demand was so high that by its second issue (January 1934), it transformed itself into a more refined periodical with an emphasis on men's fashion and contributions by Ernest Hemingway, F. Scott Fitzgerald, Alberto Moravia, André Gide, and Julian Huxley.